In3tinct/See-SURF/README.md

 ## Motivation
-SSRF being one of the critical vulnerabilities out there in web, i see there was no tool which would automate finding potential vulnerale parameters.
+SSRF being one of the critical vulnerabilities out there in web, i see there was no tool which would automate finding potential vulnerable parameters.
 See-SURF can be added to your arsenal for recon while doing bug hunting/web application testing.

 ## Screenshots